-Amnesty works to support refugees and asylum seekers, including campaigning for the Australian Government to end offshore detention and implement solutions that help more people find a safe place to live.
+Amnesty works to support refugees and asylum seekers, including campaigning for the Australian Government to raise the refugee and humanitarian intake, implement solutions that help more people find a safe place to live, and to end offshore detention.

 We gather evidence on human rights crises, investigate the situations of vulnerable people on the move, and our global Amnesty movement pushes governments to uphold the rights of refugees and asylum seekers.